jimmybutzen/mydu-AkimboDasboard/README.md

     vpcbr:
       ipv4_address: 10.5.0.212
 ```
+REPLACE "EDIT THIS" WITH EMAIL AND PASSWORD !!
 ### Step 2: Run the Docker Compose

 To start the Akimbo Admin service, navigate to the directory containing your `docker-compose.yml` file and run: